savvato-software/all_docs/getting_started.md

 Open a new terminal window and navigate to the tribe-app-frontend folder and type:

     cp src/app/_environments/environment.dev.ts  src/app/_environments/environment.ts
-    npm i -g @ionic/cli
+    npm install -g @ionic/cli
+    npm install

-This command will launch the front end
+The following command will launch the front end

     ionic serve